Soluto/simple-fake-server/readme.md

 i.e. route defined with `withQueryParams({ someQuery: true })` will match requests to `some/path?someQuery=true` but will reject `some/path?someQuery=false` or `some/path?someQuery=true&other=something`.

 <br/><br/>
-NOTE: a request that failed to fulfill a constrain will return 400 and will result in false when asserting with `hasMade` (more on this on the next section).
+NOTE: a request that failed to fulfill a restriction will return 400 and will result in false when asserting with `hasMade` (more on this on the next section).

 ## Assertions